yalda-student/bouncing_spinner/README.md

 # Bouncing Spinner

 ## About
-This libarary is designed for using in flutter projects to indicate that the application is busy.
+This library is designed for using in flutter projects to indicate that the application is busy.

 ## Features